QuestNetwork/qD/README.md

 ## Description
 qDesk is a window platform for the [Quest OS](https://github.com/QuestNetwork/quest-os-js) with cool open source modules like [qDesk Messages](https://github.com/QuestNetwork/quest-messenger-js) and [qDesk Social](https://github.com/QuestNetwork/quest-social-js).

-qDesk is built on [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io) and [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/).
+This app is built on [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io) and [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/).

 Look what other people have built with qDesk: [Awesome Quest Network dApps](https://github.com/QuestNetwork/awesome/blob/master/README.md)!